I experienced my first true healing experience while learning my Vedic Meditation practice.

 Something about his words on Karma lifted a huge weight off my shoulders.
 I physically felt a release that was almost dizzying, but it relaxed me.
 Then we all went into our 20 minute meditation.

-Within the last few minutes of sitting, my body started trembling all over, my skin felt hot, and tears rolled down my face.
+Within the last few minutes of sitting, my body started trembling, my skin felt hot, and tears rolled down my face.

-I tried to maintain my composure, as we were all slowly being invited to come out of meditation and back into the space.
+I had never felt anything like it and tried to maintain my composure, as we were all slowly being invited to come out of meditation and back into the space.

 I was in shock, having no idea what had just happened.The student next to me noticed my discomfort and put her hand on my back to soothe me.